What to Pack for Mastectomy Surgery — Hospital Bag Checklist

 - Leave valuable items at home.

 - If you’re menstruating , use a sanitary pad, not a tampon.
 You’ll get disposable underwear, as well as a pad if needed.

 - If you suffer from sleep apnea and use a breathing device (such as a CPAP machine), bring it.
 Your rest after surgery is important.

 Bring your goddess robe and fuzzy slippers.
 After you get situated in your room, you’ll be wearing that gawd-awful hospital gown.
 That’s enough to sink even the highest spirit.
 So it’s helpful to have extra accouterments that will make you comfortable.

 A soft, comfortable robe will allow you the freedom to walk the halls without accidentally showing your moon to the other patients.
 That privacy is a layer of protection that you can wrap yourself in.
-And if it is a robe like this one, it can offer some additional benefit after surgery by helping to manage your drains (more on that later).

 Just about all hospitals will offer you a pair of non-slip socks.
 But nothing prevents you from bringing your own or doing it one step better by bringing a pair of comfortable – dare we say – fuzzy – house slippers.
 Most likely, you’re going to be stuck in this place for a day or two.
 Might as well make yourself as cozy as possible, right?
 Bonus: slippers are important because they keep you warm on cold floors (especially in the winter), and they make less noise than sneakers when walking around the hospital at night or early in the morning when others are sleeping.

 Pack some makeup — just in case.
 If you’re feeling up to it, packing a little bit of makeup can be helpful to feel more like yourself.
 After my surgery, the first thing I did was apply my favorite shade of red lipstick.
 It was one thing I could do immediately to remind myself of who I was.
 It can also be a small comfort for your partner or family member who will be with you during recovery.